 IDSN advocates for the European External Action Service and the European Commission to take joint action and give international attention and recognition to caste discrimination as a cross cutting human rights and poverty concern.
 IDSN maintains that the EU must take a high profile official stand on the unacceptability of caste-based discrimination, develop an appropriate policy and include caste concerns in policy making and at all levels of operations.

-IDSN has made specific recommendations to the EEAS, the Commission and EU Delegations and strongly encourages the EU to promote and make use of the draft UN principles and Guidelines for the Elimination of Discrimination based on Work and Descent.
+IDSN has made specific recommendations to the EEAS, the Commission and EU Delegations and strongly encourages the EU to promote and make use of the guidance provided through the UN human rights mechanisms.

 Current EU support to civil society accommodates activities to combat caste discrimination and to strengthen Dalit civil society, but strategic agreements, country strategies and programmes still fall short of addressing CBD adequately.
 Without an EU policy to address caste discrimination, people affected by this form of discrimination risk remaining politically and programmatically marginalised, and their issues tend to fall off the agenda of high level meetings.